YashM8/HexMaze/README.md

 # HexMaze

-Generates and solves a maze using DFS.
+Generates a maze using HexCells and solves the maze using Depth First Search.